 We will conduct a thorough investigation by obtaining and reviewing a copy of the police report, identifying and interviewing witnesses (including the victim and the arresting officers) and seek out evidence of your innocence.
 Once we understand the circumstances, we will choose the best line of defense.

 The strongest defense is to have an alibi — you not were at the scene when the crime took place.
 Because the state’s case may depend on the testimony of unreliable witnesses, we may also be able to raise the defense of mistaken identity.
 Depending on the circumstances, we may be able to show that you acted in self-defense to protect yourself or another from imminent bodily harm.
 Finally, another potential defense is to show that you did not have the requisite criminal intent to commit assault or to cause bodily harm.

-Contact Our Houston Assult Defense Attorney Today
+Contact Our Houston Assult Lawyer Today

 Although we are committed to having the charges dismissed or winning an acquittal, we will carefully weigh the strength of the evidence against you and determine whether negotiating a plea agreement is the best option for you.
 Above all, we will always put your best interests first and fight to protect your rights.
 If you have been charged with assault in Texas, don’t go it alone.
 Contact Ceja Law Firm today for an evaluation of your case.

 Ceja Law Firm handles assault cases throughout Texas including Houston, Brazoria County, Chambers County, Fort Bend County, Galveston County, Harris County, Liberty County, Montgomery County, Walker County, and Waller County.